 Type or print the name and address of the establishment.
 They may be different from your mailing address, as in the case of employers who have more than one establishment.
-If mail isn't delivered to the street address of the establishment, enter the P.O. box number.
+Enter the name by which your customers know you (your "doing business as" name).
+For example, enter the name on the front of the building or the name of the restaurant within the casino.
 The EIN should be the same as the number on the Forms W-2 that you furnish to the employees and the Form 941 that you file to report wages and taxes for employees working for the establishment.
+However, if you use a CPEO, see Certified professional employer organizations, earlier.